-Even if you cannot find space specific party gear you can easily gather enough supplies to create that space vibe yourself.
-My local party store did not have any “spacey” decorations but did have metallic tableware, balloons, and plenty of star decorations.
+You don’t have to buy premade space party decorations to create an outer space look, you can quickly gather enough supplies to create that space vibe for a better price.
+My local party store did not have any “spacey” decorations but did have metallic tableware, star-shaped balloons, and plenty of star decorations.
 I was able to find other items online to complete the space birthday party theme.
 Find a full list of supplies with links at the bottom of this post.

 The space backdrop was one of my favorite parts of the space birthday party setup as it brought the entire look together.
-This particular backdrop is listed as a wall tapestry and could easily be used as a tablecloth, ceiling decor, or photo backdrop.
-It hung behind the food table with a silver “Happy Birthday” sign in front.
-I plan to rework the backdrop into something cool.
-Follow my newsletter to get an update when its ready :)
+This particular backdrop is listed as a wall tapestry and could alternatively be used as a tablecloth, ceiling decor, or photo backdrop.
+It hung behind our food table with a silver “Happy Birthday” sign in front.
+I plan to refashion the backdrop into something cool, and the sign will work for future birthday parties.

 Space Birthday Party Favors

-Each of our young guests got party favors to take home with them.
-I stuck some glow-in-the-dark stickers on plain blue favor bags (2 for $1 from Michaels!) and added some curled silver ribbon.
-In the party favors were glitter star body stickers and a Surprizamal.
+Each of the young party guests got party favors to take home with them.
+I stuck some glow-in-the-dark stickers on plain blue favor bags and added some curled silver ribbon.
+In the party favor gift bags were glitter star body stickers and a Surprizamal.

 Space Birthday Food

-The space birthday party food was fun to dream up and prepare.
-Once it all came together the space theme was complete.
+The space birthday party food ideas were fun to brainstorm and prepare.
+Once all the food came together, the space theme was complete.
 Each dish was paired with a cute space-themed sign with names like “Moon Munchies” for the veggies, “Galactic Goodies” for the candy dish, and “Stellar Salad” for the salad.

-We served a veggie and hummus platter complete with star-shaped peppers and moon-shaped cucumbers.
+We served a veggie and hummus platter (my son’s favorite) complete with star-shaped peppers and moon-shaped cucumbers.
 I’d like to make a special shout-out to my mom for taking the extra time to cut out and arrange this beautiful veggie platter. 😊

 We filled a cake pan with fun-size Milk Way and individual Starburst candies.
 My husband commented “did you pick a space theme so you could get your two favorite types of candy?” 🤷♀️

-Full disclaimer: We quickly realized that wooden skewers did not go well for our young guests and ended up sliding the fruit off the skewers and into cups for them.
+Full disclaimer: We quickly realized that wooden skewers did not go well for our youngest guests and ended up sliding the fruit off the skewers and into cups for them.

 Space Birthday Cake

-We ordered a 1/4 sheet cake for guests from Lunds & Byerlys.
-Not only did an awesome job decorating the cake, their cakes are fantastic.
+For guests, we ordered a 1/4 sheet cake from Lunds & Byerlys.
+They not only do an awesome job at cake decorating but their cakes also taste fantastic.
 We went with a marble cake with raspberry filling.
 Yum!

-At the time our son was not yet eating eggs (due to a reaction) so I made him a special egg-free smash cake complete with yogurt frosting.
+At the time, our son was not yet eating eggs (due to a reaction), so I made him a special egg-free smash cake complete with yogurt frosting.
 The smash cake was this Egg-Free Blueberry Cake recipe.
 Instead of making a sugar-laden frosting, I just smeared Siggi’s Whole-Milk Vanilla Yogurt in between the two cake layers and a thin layer on the outside of the cake.
-I highly recommend using Siggi’s yogurt in the place of frosting, it’s so thick and spreads on nicely.
+I highly recommend using yogurt in the place of frosting; it’s so thick and spreads on nicely.

 Blueberries surrounded the base of the cake as well as a few on top.

-The smash cake was topped with a blue glitter 1 candle, glow-in-dark stars and planets, and sprinkled with silver star-shaped sprinkles.
+The smash cake was topped with a blue glitter number candle, glow-in-dark stars and planets, and sprinkled with silver star-shaped sprinkles.